Towards Quantum Advantage in Financial Market Risk using Quantum Gradient Algorithms

 \section{Higher-order methods for quantum gradients}

-Gilyen et al~\cite{gilyen2019optimizing} showed that in order to estimate $k$ gradients of a function $f$ with accuracy $\epsilon$, the oracle in Eq.~\eqref{eqn:general_phase_oracle} has to be evaluated $S = N/l \sim D_2\sqrt{k}/\epsilon^2$ times, where $D_2$ is an upper bound on the magnitude of the second-order derivatives of $f$.
+Gily\'en et al~\cite{gilyen2019optimizing} showed that in order to estimate $k$ gradients of a function $f$ with accuracy $\epsilon$, the oracle in Eq.~\eqref{eqn:general_phase_oracle} has to be evaluated $S = N/l \sim D_2\sqrt{k}/\epsilon^2$ times, where $D_2$ is an upper bound on the magnitude of the second-order derivatives of $f$ and $N,l$ as defined in Section~\ref{sec:quantum_gradients}.
 While this gives a quadratically improved scaling in $k$, it does not improve on the error scaling of the semi-classical method.
 To improve also the scaling in accuracy $\epsilon$, Ref.~\cite{gilyen2019optimizing} introduces higher-degree central-difference schemes.